Thầy Temple: Features

 The temple is divided into three parts.
 The entrance hall is the prayer hall.
 The middle chamber has images of Buddhas surrounded by demons, made of lacquer and garbed in red-coloured attire.
 The back chamber has statues of the monk.

 The temple has been refurbished many times.
 The temple has three dedications: to Emperor Lý Thần Tông (1127 to 1138), to Gautama Buddha and his eighteen arhats and to the Buddhist monk and Thiền master Từ Đạo Hạnh.
 It is built in a typical Vietnamese architectural style.
 The main prayer hall of the temple has nearly 100 colourful images of different period.
 At the entrance to the shrine there are two large clay mixed papier-mâché images of the 7th century, each weighing about a ton; these are considered the largest such images in Vietnam.

 The main hall contains the temple's oldest image, dating from the temple's foundation: a triptych of Buddha and disciples dating from the 16th century on a high pedestal.
 There is a 13th-century statue of a bodhisattva seated on a lotus throne, which is a wooden statue draped in yellow.
 It was made in the likeness of the master Đạo Hạnh in a pensive mood.
 The statues of Từ Đạo Hạnh and his reincarnation in the form of Lý Thánh Tông are located in the hall next to each other.

 Within the same temple complex there is a small shrine referred to as the "old temple" (chùa cũ).
 It was founded by Emperor Lý Thái Tổ in 1132 and has been renovated several times.

 There are two arched bridges connecting to the temple.
 Built in 1602, they are named Sun and Moon.
 One of these bridges leads to a small island, home to a small Taoist temple representing the elements of earth, air, and water.
 The second bridge leads to a limestone hill. Đạo Hạnh, during the last stage of his life, had walked up to this place and disappeared in a cave.
 This cave is located in the middle of roots of banyans and is hemmed between a small temple built in honour of the monk's parents and a small temple.
 Both these are religious places from where there are lovely vistas of the entire valley.
 There is also a limestone grotto known as the hang Cắc Cớ, "the Mischievous".

 Festival

 A colourful festival, known as the Thầy temple festival, is held in honour of the monk Từ Đạo Hạnh.
-It is held from the 5th to 7th days of the third Lunar month.
+It is held from the 5th to the 7th day of the third lunar month.
 During the festival puppet groups present water puppetry stage shows at the open air theater in the lake.
 A pageant of tableaux are also taken out on the occasion.
 Participants in the festivities come from four villages.
 The sandalwood statue of the master, located in the temple, is moved with intertwined strings during the puppet festival.

 During other festivals held here, poems written by Từ Đạo Hạnh and Emperor Lý Nhân Tông are recited.